d2l-ai/d2l-en/chapter_introduction/index.md

   At the same time, small batches limit the efficiency of GPUs.
-  Hence, training on 1024 GPUs with a minibatch size of, say 32 images per batch amounts to an aggregate minibatch of 32k images.
-Recent work, first by Li :cite:`Li.2017`, and subsequently by :cite:`You.Gitman.Ginsburg.2017` and :cite:`Jia.Song.He.ea.2018` pushed the size up to 64k observations, reducing training time for ResNet50 on ImageNet to less than 7 minutes.
+  Hence, training on 1024 GPUs with a minibatch size of, say 32 images per batch amounts to an aggregate minibatch of about 32000 images.
+Recent work, first by Li :cite:`Li.2017`, and subsequently by :cite:`You.Gitman.Ginsburg.2017` and :cite:`Jia.Song.He.ea.2018` pushed the size up to 64000 observations, reducing training time for the ResNet-50 model on the ImageNet dataset to less than 7 minutes.
   For comparison---initially training times were measured in the order of days.
 * The ability to parallelize computation has also contributed quite crucially to progress in reinforcement learning, at least whenever simulation is an